dmgt/TIL/howto_set_up_multiple_users_on_Rstudio_on_Docker.md

 to return to the command line outside of that container.

-And the login url for the new users same as above, at:
+And the login URL for the new users same as above, at:

 ``` bash
 echo My RStudio Web server is running at: http://$(hostname):8787/